Tankless Water Heater Installation Cost

 Yes, because they only produce heat on demand.
 Unlike a traditional tank system, which heats the hot water in the tank throughout the day.

 Gas models tend to be cheaper to run than electric models because of the difference in the price of each utility.
-Although the initial cost to buy and install a tankless water system is high, over time, the energy savings you can make and the durability of the system pay for itself.
+Although the initial cost to buy and install a tankless water system is high, over time, the energy savings you can make help you save money, and the durability of the system means it pays for itself.

 Can I install a tankless water heater myself?